It is a urinary condition characterized by many white blood cells in the urine.

 Antibiotics can also treat bacterial STIs and tuberculosis.
-If you do not improve after taking a full course of antibiotics, there may be a more serious underlying condition.
+If you do not improve after taking an entire course of antibiotics, there may be a more serious underlying condition.

-In some cases, stopping medications that trigger an increase in white blood cells in the urine can treat pyuria.
+In some cases, stopping medications that trigger increased white blood cells in the urine can treat pyuria.
 However, it is essential to consult a doctor before stopping or changing any medication.

 Pyuria and UTIs often occur during pregnancy.
-This is due to anatomical and hormonal changes during pregnancy that allow bacteria to enter the urinary tract and grow.
+This is due to anatomical and hormonal changes during pregnancy that allows bacteria to enter the urinary tract and grow.

-Anyone who has pyuria during pregnancy should speak with a doctor to determine the underlying cause.
-An infection or asymptomatic presence of bacteria in the urine during pregnancy can be harmful and can cause complications with the baby.
+Anyone with pyuria during pregnancy should speak with a doctor to determine the underlying cause.
+An infection or asymptomatic presence of bacteria in the urine during pregnancy can be harmful and cause complications for the baby.

-Most cases of pyuria do not pose a serious health risk, but anyone with pyuria should speak with a doctor to help determine the underlying cause.
+Most cases of pyuria do not pose a severe health risk, but anyone with pyuria should speak with a doctor to help determine the underlying cause.